 To qualify for a summer stipend, you will be required to take part in P*LAW -- a week of panel discussions, workshops, and other events dedicated to public service and social justice in late January.
 Taking place shortly before the PILC Fair, P*LAW is an inspiring and informative week and will help get you ready for your PILC Fair interviews.

 You can satisfy the stipend requirement by EITHER:

-- planning or moderating at least one P*LAW event/panel OR
+- planning at least one P*LAW event/panel OR

 - attending two P*LAW events.

 In January, you will be asked to pick up a P*LAW "passport" from OCS on the 11th floor.
-You'll need to get your passport stamped at the P*LAW events and then turn in your passport to OCS by the stated deadline.
+You'll need to get your passport stamped at the P*LAW events and then turn in your passport to OCS by February 5, 2020 at 4:00 pm.